projects

 Data rescue is the identification, preservation, and sharing of valuable data and associated metadata at risk of loss¹.

-For data custodians, this internship provides qualified work force to archive important data that can potentially be lost due to inadequate preservation and contribute to the open data ecosystem in Canada.
+For data custodians, hosting a data rescue project provides qualified work force to archive important data that can potentially be lost due to inadequate preservation and contribute to the open data ecosystem in Canada.

-For data custodians, this internship provides qualified work force to archive important data that can potentially be lost due to inadequate preservation and contribute to the open data ecosystem in Canada.
+For data custodians, hosting a data rescue project provides qualified work force to archive important data that can potentially be lost due to inadequate preservation and contribute to the open data ecosystem in Canada.

 Criteria for legacy datasets